Find a Financial Advisor You Trust.

 Create a Long Term Plan For Success

-At this point, your ducks are in a row and you and your financial advisor are ready to sit down to create a customized plan.
+At this point, your ducks are in a row and you and your financial advisor, who can require assistance from companies like LeadJig, are ready to sit down to create a customized plan.
 This plan should address your goals for spending, saving, and eventually retiring.
-Beyond regular living expenses you should plan for bucket list, helping children and/or grandchildren, and health care expenses.
+Beyond regular living expenses, you should plan for a bucket list, helping children and/or grandchildren, and health care expenses.

 Monitor Your Plan Regularly